guimbreon/IMDB_Analyzer/readme.md

 2. Include all the file in this [file](imdb/src) in your Java project.
 3. Get the [data](#how-to-get-the-data) from your IMDB profile.

+Don't forget to see if there are any missing things in your data!

+When you open it in any program(e.g. Excel or LibreOffice Calc), check for empty cells, if there are any, do this:

+    Select "Search/Find and Replace";
+    Search for nothing and then change it to "Unknown"(without the "").

 ## Installation